 A three-year undergraduate programme offering students a mix of business and IT courses is known as the Bachelor of Commerce (B.Com) in Information Technology and Management.
 The curriculum is intended to give students the abilities and knowledge necessary to comprehend and control information systems in commercial organisations.

 Accounting, financial management, business communication, economics, programming languages (Java, C++, Python, etc.), database management, data analytics, software engineering, web development, and computer networks are all included in this course’s curriculum.
-Additionally, software programmes and technologies like SQL, Hadoop, and Big Data Analytics are taught to students.
+Additionally, software programming and technologies like Java, Python, C++, SQL, Hadoop, and Big Data Analytics are taught to students.

 Bachelor of Commerce (B.Com) in E-Commerce